Tealium/tealium-ios-braze-remote-command/README.md

 # Braze Remote Commands

-A wrapper for Braze to be included in your project alongside the Tealium and Braze SDKs.
-Make tracking calls through Tealium's [track](https://docs.tealium.com/platforms/swift/track/) API which then triggers the appropriate Braze API call.
+An integration with Braze that enables tracking calls through Tealium's [track](https://docs.tealium.com/platforms/swift/track/) API to trigger the appropriate Braze API call.

 ## Getting Started

 Clone this repo and execute the `pod install` command in the project directory.
-You can then run the sample app to get an idea of the functionality and reference later.
+You can then run the sample app to get an idea of the functionality.

 ### Prerequisites